Head lice, scabies and threadworm

 There's no nice way to dress this up: children’s bodies are magnets for headlice and other nasties.
 One day your little darling will bring some unwanted guests home from the park, nursery or school, and you need to know how to send them packing.

 These tiny insects like nothing more than human hair.
 They don't mind if it's dirty or clean, curly or straight - as long as they can hang around in it, sucking blood from the scalp and laying eggs on the hairshafts.
-The eggs then hatch into more head lice, leaving behind their cases or nits.
+The eggs then hatch into more head lice, leaving behind their empty cases, called nits.

 - Alternatively, try a special head lice treatment that will kill the lice for you - ask your pharmacist for advice